-Probationary initial and promotional probation shall be six (6) calendar months from the first day of hire or promotion.
+A. Probation: New hire pProbationary initial and promotional probation shall be six (6) calendar months from the first day of hire or promotion.
 Initial probationary employees may be terminated without recourse to grievance procedure.
 Promotional probationary employees shall return to their former classification and rate of pay if they fail to complete their probation, without recourse to the grievance procedure.
+Provided there is no pending disciplinary action and the position is still available, Union employees promoted to non-Union positions may voluntarily return to their Union position in the previously held classification at the same step in their range and pay at any time during the promotional probation period.
+If an employee has not completed probation in their previously held position, they must do so.
+Such voluntary return shall not reflect discredit on the employee.
 Promotional probationary employees shall not be discharged without just cause and shall have recourse to the grievance procedure.

-Part--time A position in which the daily, weekly, or monthly hours are less than the hours established for full-time positions.
+B. Part-time: A position in which the daily, weekly, or monthly hours are less than the hours established for full-time positions.
 No part-time employee will be allowed to work greater than 1,040 hours per fiscal year or 24 hours per work week.

-Part-time employees only will be scheduled in accordance with the event driven needs of the facility.
-Part-time employees will be scheduled by venue, skills, qualifications and seniority specific to the assignment.
+Part-time employees only-will be scheduled in accordance with the following criteria: the event driven needs, of the facility.
+Part time employees will be scheduled by venue, skills, qualifications and seniority specific to the assignment.
+No part-time employee will be allowed to work greater than 1,040 hours per fiscal year or 24 hours per work week.

-Lack of availability for three (3) consecutive months, without mutual consent, will result in the part-time employee being moved to the bottom of the call list for three (3) months.
+Lack of availability for onethree-(13) consecutive-months, without mutual consent, will result in the part-time employee being moved to the bottom of the call list for onethree (13) months.

-Full-time A position which is designated as full-time in the adopted Commission budget and which typically consists of forty (40) hours per week.
+C. Full-time: A position which is designated as full-time in the adopted Commission budget and which typically consists of forty (40) hours per week.
 However, nothing in this Agreement shall be construed as a guarantee of hours worked per week or per day.